TheYellowArchitect/YoutubeDL-PowerGUI/README.md

   - And hope the site has no viruses

 ## What is a PowerGUI
 Graphical User Interfaces (GUI) were made for casual users.
 This means making a program accessible, but losing some functionality (which very few users need so it's widely acceptable)
 A PowerGUI is a GUI which has not lost any feature, any depth, which also does not annoy or frustrate the casual user with its advanced features.
-Why?
-Because the advanced features are for advanced users, and these features exist to make their usage more efficient.
+Why care about advanced features?
+Barely 20% of the users use them!
+Because the advanced features exist to make the user's task more efficient.
 In short, an advanced user **spends less time** with the program, to do the same task a casual user would.

 You, as a user, want to get your job done, the program is merely your tool to getting it done.
 Pressing keys, or clicking buttons, the goal is finishing a task.
 No one interacts with a program for interaction's sake, and so, the faster you are done with it, the better.
 Power users spend the less possible time to finish their task, however small.